-- The company providing the services can be shown to have its place of business or establishment in Germany and is entered in the commercial register or is a registered business there; and - At the time of providing the services, the company or the establishment employs at least one permanent member of staff based in Germany; and - The company or establishment provides detailed invoicing for the service; and - The service indicated in the invoice has actually been completely provided in Germany or the material used to provide the service has all been procured in Germany and the technical equipment required to deliver the service is actually deployed in Germany.
-With respect to mobile film equipment (e.g. cameras, lighting and sound equipment), this must be procured (i.e. purchased, leased or hired) in Germany. - (4) The following costs are not eligible: - Pre-production costs (in accordance with Annex 5 Point 7) - Costs for the rights to the material and the rights to other pre-existing works (including pre-existing music).
-The exception to this are royalties for the screenplay to the film up to an amount of 3% of the German production costs and up to a maximum amount of 150,000 euros, and in the case of archive material for documentaries up to 30% of the German production costs. - Costs for legal fees - Insurance costs - Financing costs - Travel and transport expenses for actors - General expenses (in accordance with Annex 5, Overview C) - Fees for actors, where these exceed 15% of the German production costs
+- the company providing the services can be shown to have its place of business or establishment in Germany and is entered in the commercial register or is a registered business there; and - at the time of providing the services, the company or the establishment employs at least one permanent member of staff based in Germany; and - the company or establishment provides detailed invoicing for the service; and - the service indicated in the invoice has actually been completely provided in Germany or the material used to provide the service has all been procured in Germany and the technical equipment required to deliver the service is actually deployed in Germany.
+With respect to mobile film equipment (e.g. cameras, lighting and sound equipment), this must be procured (i.e. purchased, leased or hired) in Germany.

-- Contingency fund, where this cannot be settled in the final cost accounting in favour of eligible goods and services

-- Reserves and provisions of materials

-- Costs for filming overseas
+- (4) The following costs are not eligible: - Pre-production costs (in accordance with Annex 5 Point 7) - Costs for the rights to the material and the rights to other pre-existing works (including pre-existing music).
+The exception to this are royalties for the screenplay to the film, and in the case of archive material for documentaries up to 30% of the German production costs. - Costs for legal fees - Insurance costs - Financing costs - Travel and transport expenses for actors - General expenses (in accordance with Annex 5, Overview C) - Fees for actors, where these exceed 15% of the German production costs - Contingency fund, where this cannot be settled in the final cost accounting in favour of eligible goods and services. - Reserves and provisions of materials - Costs for shooting abroad, irrespective of whether these are German production costs within the meaning of Section 7.2 (3).

-§ 7.3 Film: Scope and amount of grants
+Section 7.3 Film: Scope and amount of grants

-- (1) As a rule the grant is for 10% of the eligible German production costs. - (2) An application can be made for a grant of up to 20 % of the eligible German production costs when at least 1 million euros are spent on digital filmmaking in Germany over all phases of the entire film production process in accordance with Annex 6.
-The FFA will make a decision about such an application as it sees fit and in agreement with the BMWi. - (3) The maximum grant pursuant to Points (1) and (2) is 2.5 million euros per film. - (4) Any subsequent overrun of the production costs specified and recognised in the application will not be taken into consideration.
+- (1) As a rule the grant is for 10 % of the eligible German production costs. - (2) An application can be made for a grant of up to 20 % of the eligible German production costs when at least 2 million euros is spent on digital filmmaking in Germany over all phases of the entire film production process in accordance with Annex 6.
+The German Federal Film Board will make a decision about such an application as it sees fit and in agreement with the Economic Affairs Ministry. - (3) The maximum grant pursuant to Points (1) and (2) is 2.5 million euros per film. - (4) Any subsequent overrun of eligible production costs specified in the application will not be taken into consideration.

-§ 7.4 Series: scope and amount of grants
+Section 7.4 Series: Scope and amount of grants

-- (1) The grant is for 20% of the eligible German production costs, and a maximum of 2.5 million euros per season, irrespective of whether individual episodes of a season are funded or the entire season is funded. - (2) In exceptional cases, on application the restriction of grants to 2.5 million euros may be waived and a grant of up to 4 million euros awarded if the German production costs are at least 20 million euros and at least 1 million euros have been spent on digital filmmaking over all phases of the entire production process in accordance with Annex 6.
-The FFA will make a decision about such an application as it sees fit and in agreement with the BMWi. - (3) Any subsequent overrun of production costs specified and recognised in the application will not be taken into consideration.
+- (1) The grant is for 20 % of the eligible German production costs, and a maximum of 2.5 million euros per season, irrespective of whether individual episodes of a season are funded or the entire season is funded. - (2) In exceptional cases, on application the restriction of grants to 2.5 million euros may be waived and a grant of up to 4 million euros awarded if the German production costs are at least 20 million euros and at least 2 million euros has been spent on digital filmmaking in Germany over all phases of the entire production process in accordance with Annex 6.
+The German Federal Film Board will make a decision about such an application as it sees fit and in agreement with the Economic Affairs Ministry. - (3) Any subsequent overrun of eligible production costs specified in the application will not be taken into consideration.

-§ 8 Procedure
+Section 8 Procedure

-§ 8.1 Application
+Section 8.1 Application